 While our nails often feel like nothing more than accessories, any associated conditions, like fungal infections or in-growns, shouldn’t be ignored.
 Without proper treatment, they can become dangerous.
 Further, ailing nails can signal larger problems, such as potential liver, heart, or endocrine issues.

 Wash day getting you down with handfuls of lifeless strands foregoing their follicles?
 Your dermatologist can offer you a host of therapies to minimize the impact of hair loss and prevent it from progressing into a major bummer.

 Make Your Visit Work for You

-So, yes.
-Definitely.
-100%.
-Visit the dermatologist!
-And now’s not a moment too soon.
-But be sure to make the most of your time there by loving and learning your skin in advance.
-Care for it with some high-quality products and always note any changes in its appearance.
+Make the most of your time at the derm’s office by loving and caring your skin in advance.
+Treat it with high-quality products and always note any changes in its appearance.
 Keep a text doc in your phone so you can easily share important information with your doctor.
 And don’t skip your visit!
 Some scheduled time with a trusted pro just might be the missing ingredient in your holistically-healthy skin recipe.